 While you can improve your bounce with different wedge types and brands, Callaway’s Sure Out is where should be your money at.
 Simply put, this professional wedge is a great match for bunker shots.

-Despite its totally specialized nature and design, the Sure Out is forgiving for beginners.
+Despite its totally specialized nature and design, the Sure Out is one of the top choices for the best wedges for high handicappers especially for beginners.
 It’s great for improving your handicap and boosting your swinging confidence.

 10. Cleveland CBX Wedge